javimuu/rokot-apicontroller/readme.md

 ```

-You can optionally create your own request to customise the request object:
+You can optionally create your own request to shape the request handler object:

 ```typescript
 import {IExpressApiRequest, ExpressRouteBuilder, ExpressApiRequest, IExpressRequest} from "rokot-apicontroller";